This blog was originally published in December, 2021.

-Chronic sinusitis is a type of inflammation that can cause long-term congestion, sinus pain, post-nasal drip, and many other uncomfortable symptoms.
-While treatments like a course of antibiotics, a daily allergy pill, or nasal spray may be enough to relieve symptoms for some, others may be frustrated by sinus problems that never seem to go away.
+Chronic sinusitis is a type of inflammation that can cause long-term nasal congestion, sinus pain, post-nasal drip, and other uncomfortable symptoms.
+Treatments like antibiotics, daily allergy pills, or nasal sprays are enough to relieve symptoms for some people.
+Others may find less relief and be frustrated by sinus problems that never seem to go away.

-What is balloon sinuplasty, and how does it work?
+What is balloon sinuplasty, and how can it help nasal congestion?

-ENT doctors adapted this balloon technique from balloon angioplasties, which use a balloon to open up blocked arteries.
+Otolaryngologists (ear, nose & throat or ENT doctors) adapted this balloon technique from balloon angioplasty, which uses a balloon to open up blocked arteries.